 The Council will protect, conserve, promote and where appropriate enhance the Royal Botanic Gardens, Kew World Heritage Site, its buffer zone and its wider setting.
+In doing this, the Council will take

-The highest significance in terms of the importance as a designated heritage asset is attributed to Royal Botanic Gardens, Kew World Heritage Site.
-Development proposals should not cause any adverse impact to the World Heritage Site or its setting that would compromise its Outstanding Universal Value, integrity, authenticity and significance.
-Appropriate weight will be given to the Royal Botanic Gardens, Kew World Heritage Site Management Plan and the Royal Botanic Gardens, Kew Landscape Master Plan.
+- into consideration that: - The World Heritage Site inscription denotes the highest significance to the site in terms of the importance as an internationally important designated heritage asset is attributed to Royal Botanic Gardens, Kew World Heritage Site. - The appreciation of the Outstanding Universal Value of the site, its integrity, authenticity and significance, including its setting (and the setting of individual heritage assets within it) should be protected from any harm.
+Development proposals should not cause any adverse impact to the World Heritage Site or its setting that would compromise its Outstanding Universal Value, integrity, authenticity and significance - Appropriate weight will should be given to the Royal Botanic Gardens, Kew World Heritage Site Management Plan and the Royal Botanic Gardens, Kew Landscape Master Plan.

-- 4.6.1 The United Nations Educational, Scientific and Cultural Organisation (UNESCO) World Heritage Committee inscribes World Heritage Properties onto its World Heritage List for their Outstanding Universal Value cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
-The Royal Botanic Gardens, Kew was inscribed on the UNESCO World Heritage Site List in 2003, in recognition of its outstanding and internationally significant universal value. - 4.6.2 The outstanding international importance of the WHS is a key material consideration to be taken into account by the Council when determining planning applications and Listed Building Consents.
-The Council will protect and, where possible, enhance the WHS for the benefit of future generations by carefully scrutinising development proposals for their likely effect on the site or its setting where these occur within: - a.
+4.6.1 The United Nations Educational, Scientific and Cultural Organisation (UNESCO) World Heritage Committee inscribes World Heritage Properties onto its World Heritage List for their Outstanding Universal Value - cultural and/or natural significance which is so exceptional as to transcend national boundaries and to be of common importance for present and future generations of all humanity.
+The Royal Botanic Gardens, Kew was inscribed on the UNESCO World Heritage Site List in 2003, in recognition of its outstanding and internationally significant universal value.

+4.6.2 The outstanding international importance of the WHS is a key material consideration to be taken into account by the Council when determining planning applications and Listed Building Consents.
+The International Council on Monuments and Sites (ICOMOS) method of heritage impact assessment for World Heritage Sites as well as the Mayor of London's SPG on London's World Heritage Sites will be taken into account when assessing proposals.
+The Council will protect and, where possible, enhance the WHS for the benefit of future generations by carefully scrutinising development proposals for their likely effect on the site or its setting where these occur within:

+a.
 The designated WHS, as shown in the figure below ('Core Area');

-- The defined buffer zone, as shown in the figure below ('Buffer Zone'); and - The wider and more extensive setting of the WHS, including views to and from the site.
+- b.
+The defined buffer zone, as shown in the figure below ('Buffer Zone'); and - c.
+The wider and more extensive setting of the WHS, including views to and from the site.

-- 4.6.3 The Royal Botanic Gardens, Kew World Heritage Site Management Plan and the Landscape Master Plan provide a framework for guiden the activities that take place in the site in order to ensure that these activities do not conflict with the need to protect the qualities, which make the Royal Botanic Gardens, Kew such a special and unique place. - 4.6.4 As part of the positive strategy for the conservation and enjoyment of the historic environment, national policy guidance requires the consideration of designated heritage assets most at risk through neglect, decay or other threats.
+4.6.3 The Royal Botanic Gardens, Kew World Heritage Site Management Plan and the Landscape Master Plan provide a framework for guiden guiding the activities that take place in the site in order to ensure that these activities do not conflict with the need to protect the qualities, which make the Royal Botanic Gardens, Kew such a special and unique place.

+4.6.4 As part of the positive strategy for the conservation and enjoyment of the historic environment, national policy guidance requires the consideration of designated heritage assets most at risk through neglect, decay or other threats.
 In this context, the Council will work closely with its partners, including Historic England and the London Borough of